 Crowds of school parties and families flock to Alum Bay and the Needles with its famous multicoloured sands, chairlift and amusement arcades.
 It's a beautiful coastline and good entertainment for families but it wouldn't be my choice for a romantic, child-free day out.
 There's just too much risk that your sunset moment will be interrupted by a child dropping a toffee apple on your foot.

-If you want to see The Needles, you can get the moneyshot from Headon Warren (nearest postcode PO39 0EP) which is looked after by the National Trust.
-Alternatively, the Needles Old Battery covers a lot more of the history of the site away from the Pleasure Park.
-The Old Battery also gives you the chance to wander through a tunnel in the cliffs and then get a close-up view of the Needles.
 If you fancy seeing a lighthouse that is a little less busy, try St. Catherine's Lighthouse although you can no longer see inside unfortunately.
 Or, for something even quieter, search out St. Catherine's Oratory (often called The Pepperpot).
 It is the leftovers of a 14th century lighthouse, which bizarrely isn't all that near the sea.
 That might explain why it's a former lighthouse...
-Read the blog about our trip to The Pepperpot |

 5. Carisbrooke Castle and Yarmouth Castle

 Carisbrooke Castle is one of the places they put on the front of the Isle of Wight tourism brochures.
-It's an impressive site which looms over Carisbrooke village and once kept a King prisoner.
+It's an impressive site that looms over Carisbrooke village and once kept a King prisoner.

 6. Isle of Wight Historic Houses